 The seminal case, Roe v.
 Wade (1973), was based upon a recognition "that the right to liberty in the Constitution, which protects personal privacy, includes the right to decide whether to continue a pregnancy."
 That reasoning was expressly rejected by the U.S. Supreme Court's right-wing majority in Dobbs when it overturned Roe.

-Neither Danko nor GBP contest Dobbs' rejection of Roe's liberty/privacy underpinnings.
+Neither Danco nor GBP contest Dobbs' rejection of Roe's liberty/privacy underpinnings.

-Intervening defendant Danko begins its brief by noting:
+Intervening defendant Danco begins its brief by noting:

 In the TX case, the right-wing Christian physicians based their assault on the use of mifepristone to terminate intrauterine pregnancies not upon the rationale of Dobbs, but, instead, upon provisions of the Administrative Procedures Act.